Last Updated on

 Tel: +33 (0) 01 46 36 07 07

 Visit the official website (in English)

 Opening Hours and Tickets

-Open: Wednesday and Thursday 7:00 pm to 1:00 am and Friday 7pm to 2pm.
-Saturday and Sunday hours depend on the day and season, which can be found on the website.
+The venue is open on Wednesday and Thursday from 7:00 pm to 1:00 am and on Friday between 7pm to 2pm.
+Saturday and Sunday hours depend on the day and season, which can be found at the official website.